NAPOLEON AND ALUMINIUM

 Aluminium has several remarkable properties for producing durable products.
 It is among other things, lightweight, is durable and does not rust easily and can be recycled repeatedly.
 75% of all aluminium ever produced is still in use.
 For example, it can be compared to a modest 6% of all recycled plastic.

 – The energy savings when producing aluminium from scrap instead of from bauxite ore equates to as much as 95%.
-The volumes we recover in cooperation with industry and municipalities save over one million tonnes of greenhouse gas emissions each year.
+The volumes we recover in cooperation with industry and municipalities save over 900,000 tonnes of carbon dioxide emissions each year.
 That is the effect when comparing recycled aluminium to the production of virgin aluminium, says Johan Thunholm, Managing Director Stena Aluminium.

 1. COLLECTION AND SORTING GENERATE CLIMATE BENEFITS